baldurmen/roundcube_fr_FEM/README.md

 ## Roundcube compatibility

-Unless explicitly expressed, this translation is compatible with the latest Roundcube version.
+This translation aims to be compatible with the latest Roundcube release.
+For more details on compatibility, see the CHANGELOG.

-I've setup RSS feeds to watch commits on the original translation files in Roundcube to stay up-to-date.